nonblocking/mashroom/packages/plugin-packages/mashroom-docs-static/docs/mashroom_documentation.md

 ### Security

-To enable security you have to add the *mashroom-security* package and a provider package such as *mashroom-security-provide-simple*.
+To enable security you have to add the <a href="#mashroomsecurity">mashroom-security</a> package and a provider package such as <a href="#mashroomsecuritysimpleprovider">mashroom-security-provider-simple</a>.

 The security package provides access control lists based on URLs and a Service for managing and checking resource permissions manually.